dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

-## Replace classes, methods, and activities with their MAM equivalent (required)
+## Replace classes, methods, and activities with their MAM equivalent

 Android base classes must be replaced with their respective MAM equivalents.
 To do so, find all instances of the classes listed in the following table and replace them with the Intune App SDK equivalent.